-Therefore, I grew up anyway.
+Therefore, I grew up despite my inadequacies.
 Along the way, there were far too many bumps, I thought.
 When I grew up and look back at my child hood there were some good times, and there were a few times that I did shine in my own right.
 Remembering an assignment that we had to do on the spur of the moment, the teacher asked us all how we would act if we found a mouse in our slipper when we got out of bed.
 The teacher called on each of us in no particular order.
 She usually called on me last and this time was no different.
 Each student did nothing but yawned, stretched, put their slippers on, ran and screamed.
 I am so glad that I was last because I thought the way they were all doing the same thing was stupid.

 When finally my turn came around I yawned too, but I also wiped the sleep from my eyes, stretched, and yawned again.
 I then picked up one slipper put it on and put my foot back on the floor.
 I then slipped my other foot into the other slipper made a puzzled face wiggled my foot, and then I picked up my slipper, looked in it shook it then screamed and threw it on the floor.
 My teacher applauded me and said that what I did would happen in a real situation.
 You had to look to see what it was first.
 She praised me in front of the class.
 I did shine inside and out.

 This class was on public speaking and I loved it.
 Another time I shimmered was on an assignment of comedy.
 We were all to write on a funny way something was invented.
 I told my dad I was stuck and didn’t know what to write about.
 My dad said he had an idea.
 I could write on how the twist was invented.
-I asked what he meant he said maybe an ice cube had somehow fallen into a ladies dress.
+I asked what he meant he said maybe an ice cube had somehow fallen down into a ladies dress.
 I thought about that and since it was freezing cold while it was melting, she turned one way and then other just trying to get the ice cube out of her dress.
 It finally fell out but not before the kids started doing this new dance.
 They started calling it the twist and from now on, the twist has been a big hit.

 The other kids in the class loved it and the teacher was howling.
 Of course, I acted like what she might be doing.
 All were laughing so much.
 I walked to my seat and had to pass the teacher.
 I remember her asking me if I had thought of that myself.
 I had to admit that my dad came up with the idea, but I wrote the story.
 She had an A in her book, but she marked it down to a B-.
 I still gleamed that day, so there was another shimmer in my life.
 I’m sure there were other times I sparkled too.
 I just can’t think of them right now.